securityguy/DMRcmd/README.md

 Note that most configuration objects have an "enabled" option.
 Unless it is set to true, the object will be ignored.

-You must specify your local network in CIDR format (for example 192.168.0.0/24) in "network_local".
+You must update "local_network" in CIDR format (for example 192.168.0.0/24).
 Only hotspots within the specified network will be allowed to connect.
-In addition to the security benefits, this allows the proxy module to easily differentiate between a hotspot and a server, and track the hotspot address and port if it changes.
+In addition to the security benefits, this allows the proxy module to reliably track the hotspot address and port if it changes.
+The server module will also ignore UDP datagrams that do not originate from the configured local network.

 Additional configuration documentation will be added at a later date.
 In the interim, please refer to dmrcmd.example.json.